 Once you have completed your Practitioner Registry application, you will be placed at a level on the Career Path.
-The Career Path is intended to promote professional development for early care and education practitioners by providing a framework for recording and recognizing experience, training, and educational accomplishments.
+The Career Path promotes professional development for early care and education practitioners by providing a framework for recording and recognizing experience, training, and educational accomplishments.

-The Career Path covers ten levels of career development based on training, education and experience in the field.
+The Career Path outlines eleven levels of career development based on training, education and experience in the field.
 Any individual developing a plan for professional growth in early care and education can chart a course on the Career Path.
 Additional information may be found under the Career Counseling under the Career Development tab.

 What is a Professional Development Record?